4yn/slashbadctf/govtech20/feed-the-beast/feed-the-beast-solution.md

 ![Automate demo](./images/automate-demo.png)

-And the best thing is, the `jjinja` template helps us escape any XML characters that need to be escaped!
+And the best thing is, the `jinja` template helps us escape any XML characters that need to be escaped!

 ![Automate escape](./images/automate-escape.png)